dyno-might/dyno-might.github.io/_posts/2021-07-15-heritability.md

 ## Simplest example

 Say that people's height depends on only one gene, which can be either **short** or **tall**.
-The genetic contribution to height is 2m is they get the short gene, and 4m if they get the tall gene.
+The genetic contribution to height is 2m if they get the short gene, and 4m if they get the tall gene.
 (The math is easier if we make everyone giants.)

 | **genes** | Genetic value |
 | --------- | ------------- |
 | short     | 2             |
 | tall      | 4             |

 The only thing that matters in the environment is food.
-At birth, people are assigned to either be on a **diet** or to **feast**.
+At birth, people are assigned either to **diet** or to **feast**.
 If on a diet, they lose 1m of height compared to their genetic baseline.
 If on a feast, they gain 1m of height.

 | **env** | Environmental value |
 | ------- | ------------------- |